 The computer vision applications in eCommerce?

 Computer vision applications in eCommerce?
 Yes, and in fact, it happens already!
 Nowadays, we can see lots of computer vision applications in eCommerce.
 That’s because computer vision technology can be easily adapted to the needs of eCommerce.
 And it works either for the retailer and their customers!
-Long story short–the CV applications can help in:
+Long story short–the computer vision applications in eCommerce can help in:

 - Organizing the inventory and monitoring the way it’s presented on the website